Dr. Joshua Rosenbloom

 Dr. Joshua L Rosenbloom

 I assumed the position of Professor and Department Chair on August 1, 2015.
-Prior to my appointment at Iowa State University I was a faculty member in the Department of Economics at the University of Kansas from 1988 until 2015.
-In addition to my academic appointments, I held the position of Associate Vice Chancellor for Research & Graduate Studies from 2006 through 2012, and was interim Dean of Graduate Studies from August 2011 through January 2012.
-From August 2012 through August 2014 I served as program director for the National Science Foundation's Science of Science and Innovation Policy (SciSIP) Program.
-I am also a Research Associate of the National Bureau of Economic Research, Cambridge, Massachusetts.
+Between 1988 and 2015 I was a faculty member in the Department of Economics at the University of Kansas.
+In addition to my academic appointment at the University of Kansas, I served as Associate Vice Chancellor for Research & Graduate Studies (2006-2012), interim Dean of Graduate Studies (August 2011-January 2012), and Director of the Center for Business and Economic Analysis in the Institute for Policy & Social Research (2001-2006).
+In the period August 2012 - August 2014, I served as director of the U.S. National Science Foundation's Science of Science and Innovation (SciSIP) program.

 Recent Working Papers